andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 - build Xpiks for Release using procedure described above
 - use *deployqt tool (described above) to make Xpiks standalone
 - [Windows] copy the exiftool to the directory with Xpiks binaries
-- [Windows] copy the curl (including additional libs) to the directory with Xpiks binaries
 - create the archive and that's it

 Xpiks uses English dictionaries from [Libreoffice collection](http://cgit.freedesktop.org/libreoffice/dictionaries/tree/).
 In Windows they are stored in the `dict/` subdirectory, in OS X they are in the `Resources/` directory of a bundle.
+As of Xpiks 1.1 these files are copied automatically.